-(1) Secure the base to the base table with four bolts
+(1) Secure the base to the base table with four bolts.

-Use bolts with specifications conforming to ISO898-1 Property Class: 10.9 or 12.9.
+Use the bolts conforming to the strength, ISO898-1 Property Class: 10.9 or 12.9.

-(2) Using nippers, cut off the wire tie binding the cable clamp on the side of Arm #2 and arm retaining bracket on the base.
+(2) Using nippers, cut off the wire tie binding the shaft and arm retaining bracket on the base.

-(3) Push Arm #1 slowly in the direction shown with an arrow in the figure on the right.

-Remove the arm retaining bracket and bolt form the base, and also the cable clamp from the side of Arm #2.

-If the bolt is not removed, the motion range of Joint #1 will be limited.
+- (3) Push Arm #1 slowly in the direction shown with an arrow in the figure on the right.
+Remove the arm retaining bracket and bolt form the base. - NOTE If the bolt is not removed, the motion range of Joint #1 will be limited.
 Be sure to remove the bolt.